Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 1.3 =
+* Adding support for job filter (include and exclude).
+* Adding support to filter by name/title or id.
+* Adding global settings for the text strings used on the job list.

 = 1.2 =
 * Adding support for department filter (include and exclude departments).